unfoldingWord-dev/Resource-Container/docs/ubxf.rst

     \w godliness|x-occurrence="1" x-occurrences="1"\w*
     \zaln-e\*,

 Unaligned words or phrases should show up outside of the `\zaln` milestones.
-For example, the English "of God" diid not get aligned to Θεοῦ" in the example below.
+For example, the English "of God" did not get aligned to "Θεοῦ" in the example below.

 .. code-block:: none